amirulhazym/realtime-fraud-detection-api/README.md

 ## 🔮 Future Enhancements

-- **CI/CD Pipeline:** Fully automate the model retraining, ECR image push, and SAM deployment using GitHub Actions (as implemented in Project 2).
+- **CI/CD Pipeline:** Fully automate the model retraining, ECR image push, and SAM deployment using GitHub Actions (implemented in [Project 2](https://github.com/amirulhazym/mlops-automated-pipeline)).
 - **Advanced Monitoring:** Implement comprehensive CloudWatch dashboards and alarms for API performance, errors, and costs.
 - **Security Hardening:** Refine the Lambda's IAM role to the principle of least privilege and add an API key to the API Gateway.
 - **Database Integration:** Replace the simple API with a more robust system that interacts with a database (Amazon RDS or DynamoDB) to log all prediction requests and their outcomes.
 This would enable data versioning and ongoing model monitoring.